Comments

 Michael CudlitzRating69%

 The film begins with a nightmare of Bruce Lee's father (Ric Young), who sees a terrifying phantom (Sven-Ole Thorsen) in black samurai armor that haunts the young Bruce Lee (Sam Hau).
 Bruce is shown as a child receiving instruction in traditional Chinese martial arts in a montage that passes quickly through his teenage years in Hong Kong.
 As a young adult, Bruce (Jason Scott Lee) becomes involved in a fight with British sailors (who are harassing a young Chinese woman) and this results in him having to leave Hong Kong because of the incident.
 His father suggests that Bruce go to the US, since he was actually born in San Francisco when his father was on a tour there and has a US birth certificate.
-His father asks Bruce to become a success, so big a success that his name will be famous even back in Hong Kong., 1h5
+His father asks Bruce to become a success, so big a success that his name will be famous even back in Hong Kong., 2h5

-Fred NibloOrigin USAGenres Drama,
+Alex SegalOrigin USAGenres Drama,

-BiographyThemes Films about television,
+BiographyThemes Films about televisionActors Carroll Baker,

-Directed by George CukorOrigin USAGenres Drama,
+Directed by Joseph PevneyOrigin USAGenres Drama,

 Films about television,